MagiCircles/MagiCircles/README.md

 Collections are generally composed of:

-- The database: a class that inherits from `ItemModel` that corresponds to django model, with some extra helpers.
+- The database: a class that inherits from `MagiModel` that corresponds to django model, with some extra helpers.
   - See ⎡[Models](#models)⎦
 - The MagiCollection: a class that inherits from `MagiCollection` that will contain all the configuration.
   - See ⎡[MagiCollection](#magicollection)⎦